tupl-tufts/rdl/README.md

 Any arbitrary code can be placed between the double braces of a type refinement, and RDL will dynmically check that this predicate evaluates to true, or raise a type error if it evaluates to false.

-### Higher-Order Contracts
+## Higher-order Types

-RDL supports contracts for arguments or return values which are themselves `Proc` objects.
+RDL supports types for arguments or return values which are themselves `Proc` objects.
 Simply enclose the corresponding argument's type with braces to denote that it is a `Proc`.
 For example:

 ```ruby
 type '(Fixnum, {(Fixnum) -> Fixnum}) -> Fixnum'